 Moody’s Investor Service has recognized the City of De Soto sound fiscal management.
 As a result, Moody's Investor Service has given the City De Soto a rating of AA-.
 Sound bond ratings are important because they can reduce the interest rate the City pays on future bonded projects, saving taxpayers a considerable amount of money.

 Relevant Financial Documents:

-Each year the City produces an Operational Budget, Capital Improvement Plan (CIP), and Annual Financial Report.
+Each year the City produces an Operational Budget, Capital Improvement Plan (CIP), and Annual Financial Report (the "audit").